RetroPie/RetroPie-Docs/docs/RetroArch.md

 RetroArch is the Frontend for the Libretro API and makes a up a large portion of the emulators included in RetroPie.

-The menu system is a graphical way of making changes to retroach configurations and has 3 different drivers (RGUI, XMB, GLUI) but the RGUI driver is the most common.
-RetroArch configurations are kept in a file called retroarch.cfg by default.
+The menu system is a graphical way of making changes to RetroArch configurations and has 4 different drivers (RGUI, XMB, GLUI, Ozone), but the RGUI driver is the most common.
+RetroArch configurations are kept in a file called r`etroarch.cfg` by default.

 ### Default retroarch.cfg